dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic10.md

 * _Calendars.ReadWrite_ : Your app reads the calendars of all users in your organization and has the ability to create, update, or delete events for all users.
 * Scenario 3

-For more complex scenarios involving multiple permissions, see <Permission Scenarios Topic>.
+For more complex scenarios involving multiple permissions, see &lt;Permission Scenarios Topic&gt;.

 ---